 The College of Engineering has five departments and four research units.
-The Department of Biomedical Engineering, Department of Chemical and Biochemical Engineering, Department of Civil and Environmental Engineering, Department of Electrical and Computer Engineering, and Department of Mechanical and Industrial Engineering offer a total of seven undergraduate programs of study with Bachelor of Science in Engineering degrees offered in:
+The Department of Biomedical Engineering, Department of Chemical and Biochemical Engineering, Department of Civil and Environmental Engineering, Department of Electrical and Computer Engineering, and Department of Mechanical and Industrial Engineering offer a total of eight undergraduate programs of study with Bachelor of Science in Engineering degrees offered in:

 computer science and engineering,